tudelft3d/val3dity/demo_lib/readme.md

+# Use val3dity as a library in your C++ code

+This demonstrate how to use val3dity as a library, the file `main.cpp` shows all the possibilities.

 ## How to use val3dity as a library in your code

 The API of the library is `val3dity.h`, you need to include the file in your source.